 One theory of economic growth and the environment is that up to a certain point economic growth worsens the environment, but after that the move to a post-industrial economy – it leads to a better environment.

-For example – since 1980, UK and the US have reduced CO2 emission.
+For example – since 1980, the UK and the US have reduced CO2 emission.
 The global growth in emissions is coming from developing economies.

 Another example – In early days of growth, economies tend to burn coal/wood – which cause obvious pollution.
 But, with higher incomes, an economy can promote cleaner technology which limits this air pollution.
 However, in a paper “Economic growth and carrying capacity” by Kenneth Arrow et al. they caution about this simplistic u-shape.
 As the authors state: